sami-e/apiOrdersProducts/README.md

 ## Description

 This is a Flask REST API build for [jpcaissy course on web app](https://github.com/jpcaissy/INF5190) in educational settings (UQÀM-2019).
-The products are retrieved from a given API (https://caissy.dev/shops/products) and stored in a PostgreSQL DB (using peewee ORM).
+The products are retrieved from a given API (https://caissy.dev/shops/products) and stored in a PostgreSQL DB.
 RQ (a simple Python library for queueing jobs) and Redis are also used for paying orders (https://caissy.dev/shops/pay) and caching completed orders.

 ## API documentation